Copyright (c) Queen's Printer, Victoria, British Columbia, Canada | License Disclaimer |

 (c) 2 members of the Law Society of British Columbia appointed by the benchers for that purpose.

-4 A person is not eligible to be appointed unless he or she has at least 5 years' standing at the Bar of British Columbia.
+4 A person is not eligible to be appointed unless the person has at least 5 years' standing at the Bar of British Columbia.

 5 The quota for the year or the quota as increased under section 3 may be made at any time during the year.